 Fast impressions about Minsk:

-- It’s very safe, especially the city center.
+- It’s very safe, especially in the city center.
 You will see policemen roaming along the streets every now and then, though nothing is happening.

 - It’s very clean.
 In the mornings you will see many people and machines cleaning everything in the city.
 The green areas are taken care of.
 Even outside the city center the probability to see garbage on the streets or wall art is close to zero.